 What Language Do They Speak in Senegal?

 Senegal is home to more than 30 languages.
-Wolof is the most common spoken language in Dakar, but many people, especially the younger generation, also speak French.
+Wolof is the most commonly spoken language in Dakar, but many people, especially the younger generation, also speak French.
 Other regions outside of Dakar may speak languages such as Bambara, Fulani, Serer, Jola, etc. Basic knowledge of French and Wolof will significantly enhance your communication during your stay.
 While major establishments may have English-speaking staff, having a translator or guide can be invaluable, especially in local markets.

 Some good phrases to know in French are :

-Bonjour- Hello
+- Bonjour- Hello

-S’il Vous Plait- Please
+- S’il Vous Plait- Please

-Merci- Thank you
+- Merci- Thank you

-Some good phrases to know in Wolof are:
+- Some good phrases to know in Wolof are:

-Nanga Def-How are you
+- Nanga Def-How are you

-Mangi fi- I’m fine
+- Mangi fi- I’m fine

-Jerejeff- Thank you
+- Jerejeff- Thank you

-Nioko Bokk- You’re welcome
+- Nioko Bokk- You’re welcome

-Cultural Etiquette in Senegal
+Cultural Etiquette in Senegal: Use Your Left Hand

 Cash is King